sendyit/prestashop/README.md

 Your sendy prestashop module is now installed and should be activated too (green tick).

 Click on the module's "Configure" link.
-Pay also attention to any warning message that might be displayed by PrestaShop.
+Pay attention to any warning message that might be displayed by PrestaShop.